visendi-labs/openai-toolgen/README.md

-A clean way to generate tools to be used with openai projects
+A super simple tool to generate tool specification for the openai API.

+## Install
+`pip install openai-toolgen`

+## Example
 Example using Openai Completions:

 ```python